 The outcome of the residency depends on the artist’s journey in learning about, working alongside, and connecting with the department and the community, but it is hoped that the artist will create an in-depth experience between the artist, the City department, and community; explore pathways for ideas to be more fully exchanged between the community and the City department; foster engagement by community members and the City department in innovative or expanded ways; and find a vehicle for creative expression that adds depth to the artist’s social practice and portfolio.
 The final project outcome may result in a discrete work of art, enhanced community collaborations, or may take any number of shapes, provided the artist and host department are in agreement.

 An artist information meeting was held on Thursday, January 19, 2017 to explain the parameters of the project and outline the application procedures.
 The meeting may be viewed here.
-The deadline to apply is Thursday, February 16, 2017 at 5:00 p.m.
+The deadline to apply for 2017 was February 16, 2017.